orfeotoolbox/OTB/Documentation/Cookbook/rst/ExtendedFilenames.rst

 information should be skipped, a syntax of extended filenames has been developed for both reading and writing.

-The reader and writer extended file name support is based on the same syntax, only the options are different.
+Since the development of this feature we have extend this mechanism for other aspaects: like band or overview selection in reader part or support create option of gdal in writer part.The reader and writer extended filename support is based on the same syntax, only the options are different.
 To benefit from the extended file name mechanism, the following syntax is to be used:

 ::